MiMiC: A High-Performance Framework for Multiscale Molecular Dynamics Simulations: Outlook

 \section{Outlook}

 We presently devote the majority of our efforts towards multiscale simulations capable of exploiting the vast computational resources available on current and upcoming exascale supercomputers\cite{Remmel_CEN, Slava_WIREs_2021, Martin_2022, Beck_2024}.
-MiMiC is prepared for the future not only in terms of scalability, but also, the possibility of running the client programs independently and concurrently on separate resources makes it an ideal framework for modular, heterogeneous HPC architectures\cite{carpenter_2022_6090425, suarez_2022_6508394, carrasco2024multiscale}.
+The MiMiC framework is prepared for the future, not only in terms of scalability and extensibility, but also in its capability to run client programs independently and concurrently on separate resources, making it ideal for modular, heterogeneous HPC architectures\cite{carpenter_2022_6090425, suarez_2022_6508394, carrasco2024multiscale}.
 Specifically, each program can use the type and amount of resources that are optimal for its performance, and the different programs can easily run on different partitions or modules of a supercomputer.
 Hybrid CPU/GPU technology is already prevalent on most state-of-the-art supercomputers, while modular architectures have been adopted by multiple HPC centers.
 A prominent example is the first European exascale supercomputer JUPITER that will feature multiple modules, including a general-purpose CPU partition and a high-performance GPU-accelerated partition\cite{jupiter_technical}.
 Moreover, it is expected that future technologies, such as quantum or neuromorphic computing, will eventually be integrated into traditional HPC architectures.
 As these novel computing technologies become available, MiMiC is virtually ready to incorporate them into its simulation workflows.